If you want to know how to buy a Chicago condo for Airbnb, we’ve updated this article with all the latest info to get you started.

-Airbnb has become one of the hottest real estate niches over the past few years so I often get asked about how to buy a Chicago condo for Airbnb.
+Short-term rentals (“STRs”) like Airbnb continue to be one of the hottest real estate niches ever so I often get asked about how to buy a Chicago condo for Airbnb.
 When showing listings one of the first questions I get from buyers is whether rentals are allowed.
-The next question is almost always whether Airbnb hosting is permitted.
+The next question is almost always whether STRs like Airbnb are permitted.

 Is Airbnb permitted?

-In a Chicago high-rise, that answer is almost always “no.” But there are some exceptions if you are willing to dig into it or know where to look.
+In a Chicago high-rise, that answer almost always remains “no.” However, some exceptions are out there if you are willing to dig or know where to look.

-The risk to the investor is that condo rules can change, especially if issues arise with short-term, vacation-type rentals in the building.
-The building’s HOA doesn’t even have to amend its bylaws to restrict Airbnb.
+There are plenty of risks when buying a condo for Airbnb.
+One of the big risks to the investor is that condo rules can change.
+Especially if issues arise with short-term, vacation-type rentals in the building.
+The building’s HOA doesn’t even have to amend its bylaws to restrict STRs like Airbnb.

 The City of Chicago Shared Housing Ordinance bans vacation rentals in buildings registered on the City’s House Share Prohibited Buildings List.
 And it is as simple as filling out a form to have a building added to this list.

-Currently, more than 2,200 buildings restrict owners from using their condos/units for Airbnb purposes, and violations can lead to fines ranging from $1,500 to $3,000 per offense.
+There are now over 2,300 Chicago buildings that restrict owners from using their condos/units for Airbnb purposes.
+And violations can lead to fines ranging from $1,500 to $3,000 per offense.

 Finding the right property for Airbnb

-This is no easy task and extensive leg work is usually required.
+It’s no easy task to buy a Chicago STR.
+Extensive leg work and dedication is almost always required.
 Having someone with experience on your side will certainly speed up the process.

-Once a property is located and you have an accepted offer, further due diligence is necessary, such as contacting the HOA to double-check if they are going to be friendly to vacation rentals.
+Once a property is located and you have an accepted offer, further due diligence is necessary.
+For example, contacting the HOA to double-check if they are going to be friendly to vacation rentals.

-Even if the broker remarks in MLS say “Airbnb friendly,” you know the drill: double-check everything!
+Even if the listing broker remarks in the MLS say “Airbnb friendly,” double-check everything!

 Advertise on city-approved platforms